UCANR-IGIS/ParseDroneImgs/README.md

 ### Send To menu (Windows)

 An easier way to launch the script is from the 'Send To' menu that appears when you right-click on a folder in the Windows Explorer.
-To do this, create a file in Notepad with the following three lines (changing the last line to the actual directory where you save the py file):
+To do this, create a file in Notepad with the following three lines (change the last line to the actual directory where you save the py file):

 ```
 @echo off